orionrobots/orionrobots.github.io/_posts/2022-12-18-2022-12-18-trigonometry-mix-ups.md

 ## Conversion from true bearing to standard position

 My preferred appraoch will be to adopt standard position throughout the code, and convert to/from it where needed (at least before it needs optimising).
-I think 90 minus the true bearing will do this conversion.

 ## Dont get hung up on the symbols